michalkordyzon/michalkordyzon/README.md

 ## Hi there 👋

-## 🔭 I’m working on:
+## 🔭 Currently I’m working on:
-- Using Watson NLP and data alignment for simple client use cases.
-- Migrating machine learning models to Watson services ond IBM Cloud (to get Explainability, Fairness and more)
-- Deep diving on Logical Neural Network framework to add reasoning to RPA bots.
+- NLP & AI alignment.
+- risk analysis for banking.

 ## 💾 My interests and some projects: